Skip to main content

 --eth-rpc-urlThe node used for querying and sending transactions

---drosera-rpc-urlThe url of the seed node or operator to send the trap bytecode to
+--drosera-rpc-urlThe url of the seed node to send the trap bytecode to

 --eth-chain-idderived from the ethereum rpcThe chain id